Diocese of Rimini: French occupation

 In March 1796, Napoleon Bonaparte was appointed commanding general of the French invasion of northern Italy.
 His victory at Lodi, on 10 May 1796, placed him in control of the Piedmont and Lombardy, and by 30 May all of north Italy, except for Mantua, was in his hands.
 When the armies of the French Republic invaded the Romandiola in 1796, Bishop Vincenzo Ferretti (1779-1806) was forced to flee Rimini, with all his personal property.
 He sought refuge in San Marino, which, up until that time had been part of the papal states.
 But when the French general Berthier sent a letter ordering the magistrates to arrest and hand over Ferretti, the magistrates replied that they would do everything they could to carry out the French order.
 In the meantime, Ferretti had escaped.

 In February 1797, French forces invaded the Romagna (Romandiola); the Papal States were forced to surrender, and, by the Treaty of Tolentino of 19 February 1797, handed over to the French the "Three Legations" (Bologna, Ferrara, and the Romandiola), including Rimini.
 The tree of liberty was planted at Rimini on 6 April 1797.
 By mid-April 1797, Bishop Ferretti was back in Rimini; there had been a violent disturbance in Rimini against the French on 13 April, and the bishop held a public banquet to placate the French officials.
 On 29 June 1797, Bonaparte decreed the establishment of the Cisalpine Republic, with its capital at Milan, to which Rimini was annexed.
 Rimini became the capital of the new French-style department called "Rubicone".

 Laws based on those of the French Republic were immediately put in force.
-In Juy 1797, all the monasteries of Rimini were closed and the monks expelled.
+In July 1797, all the monasteries of Rimini were closed and the monks expelled.
 The mendicant orders (Franciscans, Dominicans, and Capuchins) were dissolved.
 On 20 December 1797, Bishop Ferretti published a pastoral letter in his diocese, declaring that God was the patron and protector of all liberty, and that God was as acquiescent in a monarchical as a democratic regime, provided that religious liberty was not interfered with.
 But in the spring of 1798, the Directory of the Cisalipine Republic ordered a large reduction in the number of public religious festivals.

 Because of the damage caused by the earthquake of 1786, and subsequent tremors, the liturgical functions of the cathedral had to be transferred to the church of S. Giovanni Evangelista, popularly called S. Agostino.
 When Bishop Vincenzo Ferretti was in Milan to attend the coronation of Napoleon Bonaparte as King of Italy, he obtained the decree allowing for the transfer of the episcopal seat to the Tempio Malatestiano (officially known as S. Francesco).